enebular/docs/en/Releases/index.md

 ### Known Issues

 - Opening the flow editor from a web browser shows Japanese texts even if the browser is configured to show English
-- InfoMotion-embedded pages fail to show graphs when the browser which opens them is not logged into enebular
 - The graph does not appear on the shared page with InfoMotion embedded
 - On the shared page with InfoMotion embedded, the filter function can not be used